sjm537/sjm537/README.md

 - 👋 Hi, I’m @sjm537
 - 👀 I’m interested in data analytics and computer programming, specifically the intersection between the two.
 - 🌱 I’m currently learning Python, in addition to continued work on HTML/CSS/Javascript.
 - 💞️ I’m looking to collaborate on simple projects that will help me get used to working within GitHub.
-I've had this account for well over a year, but still don't feel as comfortable moving around the platform as I need to be!
+I've had this account for well over a year and have used it periodically for various purposes, but I still don't feel as comfortable moving around the platform as I want to be
 - 📫 Contact me on Twitter @sjmiller537

 <!---